Robert Fox and Alex Turner in association with Park Theatre and King's Head Theatre present the UK Premiere of

 This passionate new play by Olivier and Tony-award nominee Martin Sherman makes its UK debut 40 years after his celebrated modern classic Bent, which subsequently became a major film directed by Olivier and Tony-award nominee Sean Mathias (No Man’s Land), who directs this production of Gently Down The Stream, marking Martin Sherman’s 80th birthday.

-The play follows the remarkably moving and brilliantly funny love story of Beau, a retired American pianist living in London, and Rufus, an eccentric young lawyer.
+Starring acclaimed star and screen actor Jonathan Hyde in a rare London performance, Ben Allen (Oppenheimer, West End) and Harry Lawtey (The Country Wife, Chichester Festival Theatre), the play follows the remarkably moving and brilliantly funny love story of Beau, an older American pianist living in London, and Rufus, an eccentric young lawyer.
 Coming of age during the 70s, Beau’s attitude to love has been seasoned by a life of loving men in a world that initially refused to allow it.
 Not looking for a long-term relationship, Beau is naturally cautious when Rufus unexpectedly enters his world.

 However, while the age gap feels unorthodox to Beau, it is immaterial to Rufus, who is from a new generation of gay men.
 Rufus has none of Beau’s doubts about the possibility of attaining happiness and love in the 21st Century and as he assimilates himself into Beau’s past and present, Beau learns to embrace Rufus as one of the most defining relationships of his life.